 The Wii U is dead.
-With only a handful of titles left in the 2015 roster for Nintendo, and with reports coming in that the NX may be releasing as early as summer of 2016, it’s pretty clear where Nintendo’s priorities lie.
+With only a handful of titles left in the 2015 roster for Nintendo, and with reports coming in that the NX may be released as early as summer of 2016, it’s pretty clear where Nintendo’s priorities lie.
 They are abandoning the Wii U and moving on to the NX, after just a few short years of being on the market.
-Sure, the higher ups at Nintendo claim that they aren’t abandoning Wii U support – even after the NX comes out.
-But they said the same thing about the Wii, didn’t they?
+Sure, the higher-ups at Nintendo claim that they aren’t abandoning Wii U support – even after the NX comes out.
+But they said the same thing about the Wii U which is dead, didn’t they?

-Let’s face it: Nintendo haven’t experienced a failure of this magnitude since the Virtual Boy.
-So inquiring minds would like to know: what killed the Wii U?
+Let’s face it: Nintendo hasn’t experienced a failure of this magnitude since the Virtual Boy.
+So inquiring minds would like to know: The Wii U is dead by why?

 In short: the tablet controller is a gimmick that people don’t want or need.
 Unlike the equally gimmicky Wii itself, which provided a unique novelty in its motion sensor tech, the Wii U has no competitive edge or unique feature to distinguish it from its competitors.

-Nintendo have always tried to maintain a certain standard for their proprietary games.
-This is good in many respects: but the unintended downside is that, once third party support goes away, the number of releases for the Nintendo console slow to a trickle.
-Nintendo can’t keep up with the PS4 or the XBone if they continue to either a) design difficult to port consoles or b) release games so very slowly.
-Third party support is important, because many console gamers only want to own one console (due to the obvious expense of buying more than one).
-Releasing a Mario Kart/Smash Bros machine without an option for third party support may have not been the smartest financial decision.
+Nintendo has always tried to maintain a certain standard for their proprietary games.
+This is good in many respects: but the unintended downside is that, once third-party support goes away, the number of releases for the Nintendo console slows to a trickle.
+Nintendo can’t keep up with the PS4 or the XBone if they continue to either a) design difficult-to-port consoles or b) release games so very slowly.
+Third-party support is important because many console gamers only want to own one console (due to the obvious expense of buying more than one).
+Releasing a Mario Kart/Smash Bros machine without an option for third-party support may have not been the smartest financial decision.

 3. Overshadowed by the 3DS